 2. Meet your colleagues

-Ideally manager should introduce you to the team as soon as you start your role or shortly before you join (check picture on the top of this article, this is how we welcome Engineers joining Prague office).
+Ideally manager should introduce you to the team as soon as you start your role or shortly before you join.
 Of course those are not the only ways;)

 I know this may sound like something very obvious, but believe me, it can help a lot not only you but also your colleagues.

 3. Stay connected